pedrolinckm/pedrolinckm.github.io/_pages/quantum-recife.md

 author_profile: true
 ---

 This page is a hub for **Quantum Recife** group meetings.
-Here you’ll find the schedule of upcoming talks and an archive of past talks, including abstracts and—when available—**slides/notes** and **recordings**.
+Here you’ll find the schedule of upcoming talks and an archive of past talks, including abstracts and, when available, **slides/notes** and **recordings**.

 ## Upcoming talks
 {% for t in site.data.quantum_recife.upcoming %}